Millipedes Control

 Professional millipedes treatment across Highlands Ranch.
 Slow-moving, coiling, many-legged decomposers that wander into basements and garages after rain.

-Millipedes are a recurring concern across the Denver metro, and Highlands Ranch is no exception.
+Millipedes are a recurring concern across the Denver Metro Area, and Highlands Ranch is no exception.
 Highlands Ranch is built around Highlands Ranch Backcountry Wilderness Area and a network of HOA open-space corridors.
 Wildlife pressure is significant due to the surrounding open-space ring.
 Heavy landscaping with HOA-mandated decorative mulch is universal across the community.
 Millipedes love wet mulch beds, leaf litter, rotting logs, damp basement window wells, garage thresholds, and damp foundation soil.
 They migrate indoors when outdoor conditions are extreme.

 Front Range homes with heavy decorative mulch landscaping and poor foundation drainage see post-rain millipede invasions every summer.
 Fall migrations move populations across long distances when temperatures drop.
 In Highlands Ranch specifically, open-space ring drives heavy vole, rodent, and wildlife pressure especially on the perimeter. hoa-mandated mulch landscaping creates ideal habitat for ants, earwigs, and overwintering pests. newer construction means brown marmorated stink bugs, box elder bugs, and fall invaders are the dominant chronic pest pressures. compounds the picture — meaning Highlands Ranch homes face millipedes pressure that's distinct from the metro average.